wilbertvb/wilbertvb/README.md

 **`Digital Craftsman (Developer/Creator)`**

-I'm an indie full-stack developer and I work one step at a time.
+I'm an full-stack developer and I work one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

   <p align="left">
       <a href="https://github.com/wilbertvb?tab=followers">